selkies-project/selkies-examples/shared-storage/README.md

 metadata:
   name: rook-nfs
 ---
-# A default storageclass must be present
+# Note that the backing PV will use the default storage class
 apiVersion: v1
 kind: PersistentVolumeClaim
 metadata:
-  name: nfs-default-claim
+  name: broker-shared-rook
   namespace: rook-nfs
 spec:
   accessModes: